Eawag-SIAM/SimulatedAnnealingABC.jl/README.md

 ### To continue the inference

-After analyzing the output, we may decide to update the current population with another 1_000_000 simulations.
+After analysing the output, we may decide to update the current population with another 1_000_000 simulations.
 That can be easily done with the function `update_population!`.
 We show here for example how to continue the inference for the single-ϵ algorithm (type 1).
 We run another `ns` simulations.
 Note that `type` and `v` should be consistent with the algorithm used to generate the first batch.

 ```Julia
 out_single_eps_2 = update_population!(out_single_eps, f_dist, prior; n_simulation = ns, v = 1.0, type = 1)
 ```

-One may also want to store the output file and decide whether to continue the inference at a later time.
+One may also want to store the output file and decide whether to continue the inference later.
 One way to save SABC output files is to use `serialize`.
 Here is an example.

 ```Julia
 using Serialization